justin-torok/MISS-Pipeline/README.md

     - ***Inputs***:
         - **outstruct**: MATLAB struct that is output by either `nG_ParameterFitter.m` or `lambda_ParameterFitter.m` and contains the inferred cell counts per cell type for an array of parameters
         - **idx**: numeric index specifying input parameter in outstruct
-        - **typeinds**: numeric array of indices indicating which cell types to plot, with the indices corresponding to the order of cell types in `Preset_Inputs.mat\classkey`
+        - **typeinds**: numeric array of indices indicating which cell types to plot, with the indices corresponding to the order of cell types in `PresetInputs.mat\classkey`
         - savenclose (default "0"): logical flag that, when true, saves axial, coronal, sagittal, and/or custom views as low-compression .tiff files and then closes the MATLAB figure
         - view_ (default "[]"): 1x3 numeric array specifying an argument to MATLAB view().
 If supplied with savenclose = 1, this custom view is saved along with the three on-axis views
         - directory (default "[cd filesep 'MatFiles']"): character array indicating the file path of the MatFiles folder